 - 2 tablespoons cilantro leaves

-- Roll out pizza dough or press with fingertips on a very lightly floured countertop to between 1/4-inch and 1/2- thick into a rectangle.
+- If using pizza dough, roll out pizza dough or press with fingertips on a very lightly floured countertop to between 1/4-inch and 1/2- thick into a rectangle.
 Don’t worry about shaping it into a perfect rectangle.
-This is the “artisan” look. ☺
+This is the “artisan” look.

 - Sprinkle cornmeal on a large, flat baking sheet or turn a baking sheet with a rim on it over and use the underside.
-Place the pizza crusts on the baking sheet and brush the tops of each crust lightly with 1 teaspoon of oil.
+Place the pizza crusts or Naan bread on the baking sheet and brush the tops of each crust lightly with 1 teaspoon of oil.

 - Using tongs, flip the crust over.
-Close the lid and grill 2 minutes or until grill marks show.
-This Using tongs, place the crusts back on the baking sheet, cornmeal side down.
+Close the lid and grill 2 minutes or until grill marks show on the bottom.
+Using tongs, place the crusts back on the baking sheet, cornmeal side down.

 - Spread chile garlic sauce evenly over both crusts.
 Spread Thai peanut sauce over chile garlic sauce.
 Arrange chicken evenly on crusts and sprinkle with bell pepper and carrots.